 Sixth Graders also study water, including both freshwater and oceanic systems.
 The year concludes with an astronomy unit focused on movements of the Sun, Earth, and Moon as related to seasons, moon phases, and eclipses.
 Students demonstrate their comprehension of concepts through class conversations, activities, projects, presentations, and a cumulative assessment.

-Sixth Graders typically study French 1 or Spanish 1.
+In Sixth Grade, students select one language they will study for the rest of their Aspen Country Day School journey.
 Middle School students develop their understanding of culture through comparing and contrasting to their own experience, with a focus on creating an appreciation of how people from different cultures have helped shaped our culture.
 Students increase their comfort with reading and writing in the target language and are expected to converse in the language during a portion of each class.

 Sixth Graders balance their time in the arts among drama, music, and studio art.
 Many new skills and materials are available to them, and they relish the opportunity to extend their creative expression.
 In one recent year, Sixth Graders were reluctant to give up the Shakespeare Festival they enjoyed in Lower School and decided, as a group, to workshop a performance of King Lear.